palantir/policy-bot/README.md

 - If the file does not exist, the `policy-bot` status check is not posted.
 This means it is safe to enable `policy-bot` on all repositories in an organization.
-- The `.policy.yml` file is read from most recent commit on the target branch of each pull request.
+- The `.policy.yml` file is read from the most recent commit on the target branch of each pull request.

 ### policy.yml Specification